 In his seminal 1965 paper, microelectronics pioneer Gordon Moore famously predicted that the transistor count of integrated circuits would double every two years while transistor cost decreased.
 The physics and economics of transistor scaling has made it difficult to maintain this trajectory, pushing Moore's Law towards an inflection point that could mark a slowdown in technological progress.
-In the session keynote, Andreas Olofsson will introduce the Electronics Resurgence Initiative (ERI), a DARPA-led partnership to continue the pace of technological advancement by moving away from chip generalization and abstraction, central tenets of Moore's Law, and to enable an audacious era of innovation based on chip specialization and uniqueness.
-Andreas will describe ERI ideas such as a universal no-human-in-the-loop hardware compiler, energy-efficient specialized computing architectures, and monolithic 3D integrated circuits.
+In the session keynote, Bill Chappell will introduce the Electronics Resurgence Initiative (ERI), a DARPA-led partnership to continue the pace of technological advancement by moving away from chip generalization and abstraction, central tenets of Moore's Law, and to enable an audacious era of innovation based on chip specialization and uniqueness.
+Then MTO program manager Andreas Olofsson will discuss how the Design thrust of ERI is dramatically lowering the barriers to modern System-on-Chip design through two new electronic design automation research programs.
 Distinguished panelists Lynn Conway, Robert Kahn, and Mark Papermaster will also discuss their efforts to both further and benefit from Moore's Law, including DARPA investments leading to new circuit design and fabrication methodologies, the Internet, and the iPad.